101 Guide

 iOS Mail Logo

-Apple gives users the capability to send and receive encrypted emails in the Mail app for iPhone.
+Apple lets you send and receive encrypted emails in the Mail app for iPhone.

-iOS supports S/MIME encryption, meaning that you will first need to download a certificate from a Certificate Authority.
+iOS supports S/MIME encryption, which means you will need to download a certificate from a Certificate Authority first.

 Adding an S/MIME Certificate to iOS